SIGGgames/PacoMonkey/project_ideas.md

 avenge her.
 Throughout his adventure, he faces several monkeys from different lands, looks for clues to find out more about the identity and the location of the killer, all while trying to grow and survive in a hostile world.

+### General Aesthetics
+Pixel Art requires colorful characters and backgrounds.
+The characters, specially the important ones, should also have a recognizable shape.

+- Tiles size: 32x32
+- Screen size: 360x640

+(...) <- General_Aesthetics.md

 ### Game Genre
 Adventure, platform and survival.